Laef FM's Latest News and Events

 But Jeff reminds us, there is no guaranteed protection against suffering for doing the right thing.
 However, he believes we all have a responsibility to do it anyway.

-Jeff Vines is heard weekdays on Laef FM
+Jeff Vines is heard at Midday and Midnight weekdays on Life FM

 The Word for Today is authored by Bob and Debby Gass and published under licence from UCB International Copyright ©